top of page

 BIOGRAPHY/TOUR

-“35 years on Big Country are back and firing on all cylinders” (Northern Echo, October 2019)
+“Almost 35 years on Big Country are back and firing on all cylinders” (Northern Echo, October 2019)

 “Timeless anthems for a very Big Country…a body of work that sweeps away the test of time” (Lancashire Evening Post)